Richard Eyre: Early life and education

-Theatre and opera
+Career

+1967–1986: Early theatre work

 Eyre was Associate Director at the Royal Lyceum Theatre, Edinburgh from 1967 to 1972.
 He won STV Awards for the Best Production in Scotland in 1969, 1970 and 1971.
-He was artistic director of Nottingham Playhouse from 1973–78 where he commissioned and directed many new plays, including Trevor Griffiths' Comedians.
+His productions at the Lyceum included Jack Ronder's adaptation of James Hogg's novel, Confessions of a Justified Sinner in August 1971.
+He was artistic director of Nottingham Playhouse from 1973–78 where he commissioned and directed many new plays, including the Trevor Griffiths play Comedians starring Jonathan Pryce, Stephen Rea, and Tom Wilkinson which was first performed in 1975.

+Eyre worked as both a director and one of the producers of BBC's Play for Today between 1978 and 1980.
+He directed The Ploughman's Lunch (written by Ian McEwan) in 1983, which won the Evening Standard Award for Best Film.
+He returned to the BBC in 1988 to direct the Falklands War story Tumbledown (starring Colin Firth), which won him the BAFTA Award for Best Director and the Prix Italia.
+He has been the recipient of numerous directing awards including five Olivier Awards.
+In 1982 he won the Evening Standard Award for Best Director, for Guys and Dolls, and in 1997 for King Lear and Tom Stoppard's The Invention of Love.
+In 1997 he won an Olivier Lifetime Achievement Award, and awards from The Directors' Guild of Great Britain, the South Bank Show, the Evening Standard and the Critics' Circle.

+1987–1999: Royal National Theatre

 Eyre was artistic director of the UK's National Theatre (which gained the now little-used prefix Royal as outgoing director Peter Hall handed over to him) between 1987 and 1997.
 He had previously directed a well received revival of Guys and Dolls for the venue in 1982, with Olivier Award-winner Julia McKenzie and Bob Hoskins.
 He repeated this production in 1996 with Imelda Staunton and Joanna Riding.
 His diaries from his time at the National have been published as National Service, winning the 2003 Theatre Book Prize.